sparkologist/sparkologist/README.md

-- 👋 Hi, I’m @sparkologist
+- 👋 Hey, hey, I’m @sparkologist
-- 👀 I’m interested in ...
+- 👀 I’m interested in anything new and trending.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C++, Node and some other cool stuff, just to ensure I am always ahead of the stack.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on - nothing right now.
-- 📫 How to reach me ...
+- 📫 How to reach me is easy, just send me an email or IM.

 <!---
 sparkologist/sparkologist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.